Skip to Content

 From here you have the option of hiking back up the mountain and down to Kurama station.
 An easier option is to take a bus from Kibune to Kibuneguchi Station, where you hop back on the Eizan Railway back to Kyoto.

-Using a backpack carrier to carry a toddler on the hike from Kurama to Kibune
+Dan Brewer, of Family Can Travel, uses backpack carrier to carry his toddler on the hike from Kurama to Kibune.

 Arashiyama Bamboo Forest

-Our first stop of the day was the Arashiyama Bamboo Forest; an easy, flat walk through a dense bamboo grove.
+Our first stop of Day 4 in Kyoto was the Arashiyama Bamboo Forest; an easy, flat walk through a dense bamboo grove.

 To be honest, the eastern side of the walk wasn’t that great.
 The bamboo forest wasn’t deep enough and you could see through to the other side (which kind of ruins the effect).